 5. Also, if things that we did not put on start falling off the bike then we have to shut the dyno down and fix the bike.
 We reserve the right to charge UP TO one hour to fix without calling to get authorization.
 This cripples the flow of the tech and he just needs to fix it and get back to the run.
 We will not charge one hour of it takes only 15 minutes.
 If your bike springs a leak due to poor workmanship by another shop or person we reserve the right to charge UP TO 2 hours to disassemble and clean the dyno.

 6. Our prices for dyno tuning on the website are with bodywork off.
 We need the bodywork off to get the cooling fans into place and to get to the tach pickup as well as other electronics and wiring of the motorcycle and Tuner.
 We will give you an estimate to remove bodywork based on Year, Make, and Model.

 4-23-17 We do not set the prices on 99.9% the goods that we sell at the shop.
 The manufacturers set the retail prices.
 A retail price for a high quality chain may be $175 at our store.
 Somewhere else the chain is discounted to $155.
 This is no secret to anyone that there can always be a cheaper price somewhere at some time.
 We also discount items but we will always qualify the reason why.
-For example, a 3 year old exhaust is discounted and a brand new exhaust is not.
+For example, a 2 year old helmet is discounted and a brand new graphic/style is not.

 I am not talking about a chain from 15 years ago either, but things that are recent and relevant.
 Maybe you just moved to the area and had all your parts already, we get that and it isnt the same situation as price shopping us and then using us for support.
 There are alot of situations but we reserve the right to our policy of "Buy Here Support Here and Buy There Support There".